bioshaolin/rpkm_heater/ReadMe.md

 ## SPECIFYING SORTED/COLOR LISTS ##

-*The 3 input options for sorted/color lists offer a myriad of approaches for assessing and analyzing your data.*
+*The 3 input options for sorted/color lists offer a myriad of approaches for interpreting your data.*

 ### Metagenomes/Samples ###
 	-sort_format